-- Graduate departments make award recommendations based on departmental-set quota; Faculty-level committee review is not required.
+- Departments make award recommendations based on departmental-set quota; GSPA verifies eligibility and makes award offers.

 Visit the OGS/QEII-GSST timeline page for further details on the steps of the OGS/QEII-GSST competitions at Waterloo.

-- Writing and Communication Centre - tips on writing a scholarship research proposal (PDF) (pdf)
+- Writing and Communication Centre Resources – please review the list of resources, which includes tips on writing your research proposal

 Questions about the OGS/QEII-GSST program can be emailed to the Co-ordinator, Graduate Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs.